-Questions - All

-5. Should livestock working dogs be exempt as a class from mandatory dog de- sexing? ⊠ Yes □ No ☐ Unsure Please provide reasons for your preference: unable to make an assessment of its capabilities until the dog has matured 6.
-If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
-2-3 years 7.
-How could this be enforced?
-Used as part of the registration process and only register them up to 3 years of age
+Questions - All 5.
+Should livestock working dogs be exempt as a class from mandatory dog desexing?
+Yes No Unsure Please provide reasons for your preference: There should be no mandatory sterilisation.
+6. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
+They should only be desexed if they are not to be a working dog or part of a working dog breeding program.
+7. How could this be enforced?
+Good luck!
+I can't see this as being possible.